vinser/flibgolite-docs/site/content/en/docs/advanced.md

 ### _4. Localization tips_

-For additional localization there are several simple settings.
+For additional localization there are several possible settings.

 4.1.
 By default new books processing is limited to English, Russian and Ukrainian books.
 You can expand this list by adding the necessary {{< link ietf_language_tags >}}IETF tags{{< /link >}}, such as `de`, `fr`, `it`, etc.